 Whatever his reasons are, he’s taking part in reckless behaviour.
-At any time she herself might discover him and everything you feared could happen to their family will come about.
-In the meantime though, she’s in danger.
+At any time she herself might discover what he’s doing and everything you feared could happen to their family will.

-He could be recklessly having unprotected sex, and even if you confronted him and asked if he was using protection he’d lie if he wasn’t, and continue NOT being careful even if you told him to stop or else.
+He could be having unprotected sex, and even if you confronted him and asked he’d lie if he wasn’t, and continue NOT being careful even if you told him to stop, or else.
 Which means she’s being exposed to who knows what.

 He could be doing this because he has a mental illness, which means he’s avoiding dealing with a problem that could just escalate over time.

 So go to her, and tell her.
-Do it at her house or yours, when you have a few hours of uninterrupted time together because she’s probably going to have some sort of emotional reaction and will need to be able to process.
+Do it at her house or yours, when you have a few hours of uninterrupted time together because she’s probably going to have an emotional reaction and will need to process.

-Encourage her to get support through counselling, to get tested for STD’s, and to work it out with her husband.
-Couples counselling is important, because whatever the situation is both need to come together and find a solution.
+Encourage her to get support through counseling, to get tested for STD’s, and to work it out with her husband.
+Couples counseling is important because whatever the situation is they both need to come together and find a solution.

 Huge cultural, emotional, inconsiderate and selfish mistakes.
 Keep an open mind, because you may not know exactly what happened that drove him to do this, and be her support and shoulder through this tough time.
 They may pull through, and if they do they’ll be stronger than ever.
 Keep your fingers crossed that they can work this out because their kids will appreciate having both parents finding happiness together.